How the Debt Snowball Method Works

 With the debt snowball method, you may neglect high-interest debts while concentrating on smaller ones.
 This could lead to accumulating more interest on more enormous debts over time.

-This method might not be suitable if you have significant debts with high-interest rates.
+This method may not be suitable if you have significant debts with high interest rates.
 Focusing on small debts first could mean continuing to accrue substantial interest on larger loans.